Island Unit Restoration Project

 WDFW also provided a public comment period during which we received more than 200 comments.
 Over 20 organizations from a range of interests including orca and salmon recovery, bird and wetland conservation and agriculture provided letters of support for restoration of all 270 acres at Island Unit.

-During the preliminary design phase WDFW will seek input from the following groups:
+During the preliminary design phase WDFW received and incorporated input from the following groups:

-1. A technical committee that includes Skagit restoration practitioners and scientists to ensure the best available science is incorporated into the project,
+1. A technical committee that included restoration practitioners and scientists to ensure the best available science was incorporated into the project,

-2. The neighboring dike and drainage district to ensure their concerns about coastal storm protection are addressed, and
+2. The neighboring dike and drainage district to ensure their concerns about coastal storm protection were addressed, and

-3. Recreational users regarding potential recreational access features to incorporate.
+3. Recreational users and the public regarding recreational access features to incorporate.

 Media